-- 1. For certification issued by CalMHSA where the certification has lapsed for less than 4 years from the date the renewal was due. - 2.
-Applicant shall: - A. Complete a 40-hour refresher training course covering areas of core competencies. - B. Agree, in writing, to the Code of Ethics for Medi-Cal Peer Support Specialists in California - C. Successfully pass the state-approved certification exam.

-3. Applicants with a lapsed certification greater than four (4) years from the date the renewal was due, do not qualify for recertification under this section, and are required to reapply for Initial Certification
+- 1. For certification issued by CalMHSA where the certification has lapsed for less than four years from the date the renewal was due. - 2.
+Applicant shall: - A. Complete a 40-hour refresher training course covering areas of core competencies. - B. Agree, in writing, to the Code of Ethics for Medi-Cal Peer Support Specialists in California - C. Successfully pass the state-approved certification exam. - 3.
+Applicants with a lapsed certification greater than four years from the date the renewal was due, do not qualify for certification renewal under this section, and are required to reapply for Initial Certification.

-| 210.
-Guidelines for Supervision of Medi-Cal Peer Support Specialists
+210. Guidelines for Supervision of Medi-Cal Peer Support Specialists

-- 1. Practice guidelines are based on the guidelines established by the Substance Abuse and Mental Health Services Administration (SAMHSA). - A. "Supervision is a professional and collaborative activity between a supervisor and a worker in which the supervisor provides guidance and support to the worker to promote competent and ethical delivery of services and supports through the continuing development of the worker's application of accepted professional peer work, knowledge, skills, and values" (SAMHSA).
+- 1. Practice guidelines are based on the guidelines established by SAMHSA. - A. "Supervision is a professional and collaborative activity between a supervisor and a worker in which the supervisor provides guidance and support to the worker to promote competent and ethical delivery of services and supports through the continuing development of the worker's application of accepted professional peer work, knowledge, skills, and values" (SAMHSA).